jhaines0/CurbBridge/README.md

 ## Installation
 - Publish both the Curb (Connect) SmartApp and Curb Power Meter DeviceHandler to your account.
 Either copy-paste into the IDE or use the GitHub integration.
+- Go to the SmartApp settings for the Curb (Connect) SmartApp in the IDE.
+Verify that OAuth is enabled.
 - Use the SmartThings mobile app to add the Curb (Connect) SmartApp.
 - During installation you will see a link "Click to enter Curb credentials", click it and log in with the credentials you use to access your Curb account.
 - After logging in, click "Done"